New to Sly Flourish? Start Here or subscribe to the newsletter.

 Read the rules, see how they play out at your own table, and build a toolbox of methods for calling for and using ability checks in your own game.
 Let these checks act as the chaotic vehicles for the awesome stories that unfold at your table.

-Share this article with your friends using this link: https://slyflourish.com/ability_check_toolbox.html
+Share this article by copying this link: https://slyflourish.com/ability_check_toolbox.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.